Where Luxury Meets Lifestyle in the Heart of Southern California

-Lawry’s Prime Rib is a major chain, but this 70-year old steak house in Beverly Hills is original and still one of the most important places for anybody who calls themselves an Angelino.
-Though their menu has expanded over time (and now includes more than just prime rib), it will always be remembered as that famous spinning salad or Yorkshire pudding when you step up to order your meal here with family on Father’s Day–or any other holiday where everyone deals out compliments instead of gifts so there can be no question which child cares more).
+Lawry’s Prime Rib is a major chain, but this 70-year-old steak house in Beverly Hills is original and still one of the most important places for anybody who calls themselves an Angelino.
+Though their menu has expanded over time (and now includes more than just prime rib), it will always be remembered as that famous spinning salad or Yorkshire pudding when you step up to order your meal here with family on Father’s Day—or any other holiday where everyone deals out compliments instead of gifts, so there can be no question which child cares more.

 Dr. Sandwich – Olympic Blvd.

 You can’t go wrong with the Mediterranean at this iconic counter-service spot.
 Choose between shawarma, kebab, and more to fill your pita or as a plate for under $20!
-Mix it up any way you like – we recommend lashings of tahini sauce (the best!), golden hummus, and fresh vegetables wrapped in fluffy flatbread sold by weight so they’re easy to eat on the go without making dirty hands messy again after just finishing work cleanup duty.
+Mix it up any way you like.
+We recommend lashings of tahini sauce (the best!), golden hummus, and fresh vegetables wrapped in fluffy flatbread sold by weight so they’re easy to eat on the go without making dirty hands messy again after just finishing work cleanup duty.

 Going to Spago is the ultimate LA eating experience.
-Even in 2021, the menu manages to be half-Italian and Asian fusion with a sprinkling of salmon pizza or spicy tuna hand rolls that you just can’t resist ordering for yourself.
+Even in 2021, the menu manages to be a half-Italian and Asian fusion with a sprinkling of salmon pizza or spicy tuna hand rolls that you just can’t resist ordering for yourself.

-It’s not every day that you find yourself at a restaurant in Beverly Hills, but when the time comes and your friends have all gone home for their winter break from college or work – Il Pastaio will be there.
-The cozy string-lit dining room is reminiscent of being back home with family during dinner conversation; everyone has stories about old times passing between one another while mounds of pasta fill up bowls left-right by them on silver platters lined up neatly across each table ready to serve themselves without having too much trouble finding just what was needed because most people know how tasty these meals can get after so many years!
+It’s not every day that you find yourself at a restaurant in Beverly Hills, but when the time comes and your friends have all gone home for their winter break from college or work, Il Pastaio will be there.
+The cozy string-lit dining room is reminiscent of being back home with family during dinner conversation; everyone has stories about old times passing between one another while mounds of pasta fill up bowls left-right by them on silver platters lined up neatly across each table, ready to serve themselves without having too much trouble finding just what was needed because most people know how tasty these meals can get after so many years!